Fearless (Taylor Swift album): Packaging

 Swift named the album Fearless inspired by the title track: "[Being] fearless doesn't mean you're completely unafraid and it doesn't mean that you're bulletproof.
 It means that you have a lot of fears, but you jump anyway."
 All the songs on the album reflected her "fearless" attitude to embrace the hardships and challenges in love and life.
-Swift was the booklet designer; Joseph Anthony Barker, Ash Newell, and Sheryl Nields were responsible for the photography; and Leen Ann Ramey designed the cover artwork.
-The thirteen-track standard edition was released on November 11, 2008, by Big Machine Records.
-An international edition, featuring three additional tracks—"Our Song", "Teardrops on My Guitar", and "Should've Said No"—was released on March 9, 2009, by Big Machine in partnership with Universal Music Group.
+Swift was the booklet's designer; Joseph Anthony Barker, Ash Newell, and Sheryl Nields were responsible for the photography; and Leen Ann Ramey designed the cover artwork.
+The 13-track standard edition was released on November 11, 2008, by Big Machine Records.
+An international edition featuring three bonus tracks—"Our Song", "Teardrops on My Guitar", and "Should've Said No"—was released on March 9, 2009, by Big Machine in partnership with Universal Music Group.

 Swift announced a reissue of Fearless, subtitled Platinum Edition, on September 10, 2009.
 The reissue was released on October 26, 2009.
 The Platinum Edition package includes a CD and a DVD; the CD features six additional songs—"Jump Then Fall", "Untouchable", "Forever & Always" (Piano Version), "Come in with the Rain", "SuperStar", and "The Other Side of the Door"—placed prior to the original tracks.
-The DVD comprises the music videos for "Change", "The Best Day", "Love Story", "White Horse", and "You Belong with Me"; behind-the-scenes footage for the latter three; behind-the-scene footage from the first concert of the Fearless Tour; and "Thug Story"—a video Swift filmed with rapper T-Pain exclusively for the 2009 CMT Music Awards.
-"Untouchable" is a cover of rock band Luna Halo's 2007 song that had its lyrics and arrangement rewritten by Swift.
+The DVD comprises the music videos for "Change", "The Best Day", "Love Story", "White Horse", and "You Belong with Me"; behind-the-scenes footage for the latter three; behind-the-scene footage from the first concert of the Fearless Tour; and "Thug Story"—a video Swift filmed with the rapper T-Pain exclusively for the 2009 CMT Music Awards.
+"Untouchable" is a cover of a 2007 song by the rock band Luna Halo; its lyrics and arrangement were rewritten by Swift, leading to her earning a writing credit on her version.